foggeydoughtnut/Vehicle-Reservation-Slack/docs/app/slack_bot.md

 - **Params**
     1. request
         - The request that was sent by slack
-- Validates the slack message using the verification token.
-This assures that the message is comming from the correct location.
+- Validates the Slack message using the verification token.
+This assures that the message is coming from the correct location.
-> Note: Verfication tokens will be depracated eventually.
+> Note: Verification tokens will be deprecated eventually.
 The recommended way to do this now is by using the slack-signing-secret method instead.
 See https://api.slack.com/authentication/verifying-requests-from-slack for more info
 ---
 `create_vehicle_options_slack_block(vehicle_names)`
 - **Params**